scoobaroo/rspec_testing_inventory/README.md

 ## Getting Started

-1. Fork this repo, and clone it into your `develop` folder on your local machine.
+1. Fork this repo, and clone it into your WDI class folder on your local machine.
 2. Run `bundle install` to install gems.
 3. Run `rake db:create db:migrate` to create and migrate the database.
 4. Start your Rails server.